Tips for the Aging Gardener

 Mix up your gardening tasks and limit your time at one task, so you aren’t repeating the same motion over and over.
 Alternate chores that require bending over with chores that require you to be upright.
 For instance, alternate raking with weeding, or alternate weeding with watering, etc. Alternating and mixing up our gardening chores will help reduce stress to joints and muscles from repetitive motion.

 Drink lots of water to stay hydrated.
-Be sure to pace yourself and take breaks even if you don’t think you need them.
+It’s always a good idea to pace yourself and just do a little bit at a time, taking breaks even if you don’t think you need them.

 Also be sure to protect your eyes from the sun’s rays by wearing sunglasses.
 Cute garden hats are also an option to protect your head and face from the sun.
 This gardening hat with an optional bug netting is ridiculous looking, but it works to keep bugs (especially those pesky gnats) away from my head, face, ears and neck.

 Wear sturdy protective footwear.
 Don’t garden in flip flops (I hope you’re reading this, sweet sister of mine).
-Wear shoes that are going to support your feet and protect them from bug bites, splinters from mulch, etc. I find that when I wear sturdy solid shoes that my feet, legs and back don’t get as tired or sore.
+Wear shoes that are going to support your feet and protect them from bug bites, splinters from mulch, etc. I find that when I wear proper footwear my feet, legs and back don’t get as tired or sore.

 When you’re gardening day is done, take a soak in an Epsom Salt Bath.
 The magnesium in epsom salts are very therapeutic and help to smooth achy sore muscles.
 These epsom salts are my absolute favorites!

 Most important of all, be okay with imperfect!
 Really, find joy in the beauty and enjoy your time in the garden.
-Don’t let your aging body rob you of the joy your love for gardening brings you.
+Don’t let your aging body rob you of the joy spending time in your garden brings you.

 Happy gardening,